adnansalik/adnansalik.github.io/content/about/index.md

 +++

 ### Bio
 Adnan Saliq is a Software Engineer at Infobip, working on AWS-based integrations and serverless solutions.
-He enjoys solving problems at scale and is always curious about how things work under the hood.
+He enjoys solving problems at scale and is always curious about how things work.

 He loves reading and often finds himself deep into an article, book, or a random Reddit thread.
-Adnan also volunteers for open-source and community initiatives—like mapping parties in Bangalore and public space awareness drives with Bengawalk.
+Adnan also volunteers for open-source and community initiatives like OSM [mapping parties](https://wiki.openstreetmap.org/wiki/Mapping_parties) in Bangalore and public space awareness drives with [Bengawalk](https://www.instagram.com/bengawalk).
 Given a chance, he’d love to travel the world, meet new people, and experience different cultures.

 In his free time, he plays games, watches anime, or reads—basically anything that feeds his curiosity.